-Our low VOC, water based paints and sustainably sourced wallpapers will always give you a head start on offsetting the environmental impact of your decorating, but if you’d like to go that one step further, we’ve got some handy tips to help.
+Our low-VOC, water based paints and sustainably sourced wallpapers can start you off on the right foot for lessening the environmental impact of your decorating, but if you’d like to go that one step further, we’ve got some handy tips to help.

-Between minimising waste, keeping harmful solvents out of the waterways, and helping our recyclable packaging reach its full potential, these little steps can make a big difference when it comes to making your home transformation more eco-friendly from start to finish.
+Between minimising waste, swapping harmful solvents for soapy water, and helping our recyclable tins reach their full potential, these little steps can make a big difference when it comes to taking a more environmentally conscious approach to your decorating projects.

 Let us do the maths

 When embarking on a low waste decorating project, we can help you start as you mean to go on.
-Before you order paint, measure the square footage of your room and check out our handy paint calculator.
+Before you order paint, measure the area to be painted in square metres and check out our handy paint calculator.
 We also have guidance on calculating wallpaper quantities.
 If you’d like a hand figuring out how much paint or paper you need for your project, we’re happy to help – step in store to see us, or contact our Customer Services team.

 Make it last